ypavlov/laravel-mongodb-queue/README.md

     $ php artisan queue:table
     $ php artisan migrate

 You should now be able to use the **mongodb** driver in config/queue.php.
-(Use the same config as for the database, but use mongodb as driver.)
+(Use the same config as for the database, but use mongodb as the driver.)

     'default' => 'mongodb',